Court action on Texas' migrant arrest law leads to confusion at the US-Mexico border

 “This is uncharted because we don’t have any cases on it,” said Texas Solicitor General Aaron Nielson.

-The Justice Department has argued that Texas’ law is a clear violation of federal authority and will create chaos at the border.
+The Justice Department has argued that Texas’ law is a clear violation of federal authority and would create chaos at the border.

-Lawyers for the department faced a grilling from Judge Andrew Oldham, who was appointed by Republican President Donald Trump.
-The third judge on the panel, Judge Irma Ramirez, an appointee of Democratic President Joe Biden, did not ask questions during the hearing but previously voted to keep the law on hold.
+The Justice Department's lawyers faced a grilling from Judge Andrew Oldham, who was appointed by Republican President Donald Trump.
+The third judge on the panel, Judge Irma Ramirez, an appointee of Democratic President Joe Biden, previously voted to keep the law on hold.

 Richman, who was appointed by Republican President George W. Bush, challenged Texas’ assertion that it is exercising a “core police power,” getting Nielsen to acknowledge that deporting people has been a federal responsibility.
-But Nielsen denied that Texas is “trying to take over the field” on border enforcement and said the state wants to cooperate with the federal government on what is widely acknowledged to be a crisis.
+But Nielsen denied that Texas is “trying to take over the field” on border enforcement and said the state wants to cooperate with the federal government to address the issue.

 Nielsen also said he did not know how the law would affect someone who entered the country illegally but came to Texas from another state.